 Typically, divorce court cases proceed because two sides end up having problems coming to an agreement about finances and child custody once the marriage dissolves.
 If your spouse ends up hiring a lawyer and you try to save some cash by representing yourself, you run the risk of making a tactical error that ends up placing your ex-spouse at an advantage.

-Having a lawyer on your side helps to ensure that you don’t end up settling out of court when you could get a better deal, or vice versa.
+Having a lawyer on your side helps to ensure that you don’t end up settling out of court when you could get a better deal or vice versa.
 The best course of action isn’t always clear for court cases.
 Proceeding with an incorrect plan or strategy is one of the quickest ways of losing tons of money in a divorce settlement.

 Problem #3 – Your Time Is Worth Money

-The hours that you have to spend reading about the family court system and divorce proceedings will cut into time that you can invest in more profitable endeavors.
+The hours that you have to spend reading about the family court system and divorce proceedings will cut into time that you can invest in more profitable endeavours.
 Unfortunately, the more contentious the court case, the more time that you’ll spend going to and from a court, reading documents and studying the legal system.
 Stress that you endure will also make you less effective in matters of work and career, further eating into your bottom line.

 Divorce Lawyers Save Time And Money